-Sub- section Summary of assessment test here this was observed in e WRP package Justification Assessment outcome 2 Regard was had in the preparation in the WRP to the matters in letters (a) and (b): See observations below for Parts (a) and (b) Section 8.18 of the Basin Plan states that: A Basin State must prepare a long-term environmental watering plan for each water resource plan area that contains surface water.
-Assessment of text for accreditation against Part 2 of Chapter 10 of the Basin Plan has confirmed that the proposed WRP applies only to the groundwater resources and SDL resource units of the WRP area.
-MET (a) the most recent version of the LTWP True Schedule B WRP ss.
-1.7, 4.2 Schedule D; ss.
-6.1.1, 6.2.1 - 6.2.2, Table 6-2 Draft LTWPs 2018 - 2019 Final LTWPs 2019 Schedule B refers to WRP ss.
-1.7, 4.2 and Schedule D as addressing s.
+10.26 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome assessment of Parts 3 and 4 of Chapter 10 of the Basin Plan Draft LTWP 2018 environmental objectives for water dependent ecosystems.
+Furthermore, provisions included in the proposed WRP to address Part 9 of Chapter 10 of the Basin Plan describe the relationship between the identification and assessment of risks and Chapter 8 of the Basin Plan, as well as between GDEs (and the EWRs identified in the draft LTWP 2018).
+The Authority is satisfied that the requirement has been met.
+2 Regard was had in the preparation in the WRP to the matters in letters (a) and (b) resent See observations below for parts (a) and (b) Section 8.18 of the Basin Plan states that: A Basin State must prepare a long-term environmental watering plan for each water resource plan area that contains surface water.
+Assessment of text for accreditation against Part 2 of Chapter 10 of the Basin Plan has confirmed that the proposed WRP applies only to the groundwater resources and SDL resource units of the Lachlan Alluvium WRP area.
+Therefore, this assessment has considered the relevant surface water LTWP for the WRP area as discussed below.
+MET (a) the most recent version of the Tr LTWP rue Schedule B WRP ss.
+1.7, 4.2 Schedule B refers to WRP ss.
+1.7 and 4.2 as addressing s.
 10.26 of the Basin Plan.

-Text for accreditation in s.
+10.26 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Schedule D, ss.
+6.1.1, 6.2.1, 6.2.2, Table 6-2 Text for accreditation in s.
 1.7 relates to s.
 10.26(2)(b) and is discussed in the relevant assessment test below.
-Text for accreditation at s.
+Draft LTWP 2018 Final LTWP 2020 Text for accreditation at s.
 4.2 refers to ss.
-6.1.1, 6.2.1 - 6.2.2 and Table 6-2 of Schedule D as demonstrating that the LTWPs provide for the surface water requirements of groundwater dependant priority environmental assets and ecosystems, and that regard was had to the most recent versions of those plans.
-Examination of the cited material confirms that Schedule D, s.
-6.1.1 sets out the context for environmental watering in the groundwater WRP area and the links between: the risk to the capacity of meeting EWRs, the role of NSW LTWPs and Chapter 8 of the Basin Plan.
+6.1.1, 6.2.1, 6.2.2 and Table 6-2 as demonstrating that the LTWP provides for the surface water requirements of groundwater dependent PEAs and PEFs, and that regard was had to the most recent version of that plan.
+Examination of the cited material confirms that s.
+6.1.1 of Schedule D sets out the context for environmental watering in the groundwater WRP area and the links between: the risk to the capacity of meeting EWRs, the role of NSW LTWPs and Chapter 8 of the Basin Plan.
+Table 6-2 of Schedule D sets out links between EWRs and related GDE types.
+The list of references in Schedule D indicates that the version of the LTWP considered for Table 6-2 was the Lachlan Long Term Water Plan Part A (Office of Environment and Heritage 2018) (draft LTWP 2018).
+The Authority considers the application of the draft LTWP 2018 for this purpose to be appropriate as it was the version in place at the time of undertaking public consultation on the proposed WRP, and particularly in the context of the preparation of the Schedule D.